-The Generations and Gender Programme Research Infrastructure has been developed to provide scientists and policy makers with a scientifically-grounded international database to enable researchers to contribute answers to these key policy questions.
+The Generations and Gender Programme Research Infrastructure provides scientists and policy makers with high quality and timely data of families and life course trajectories to enable researchers to contribute answers to these and other key policy questions.
 The Infrastructure is run by institutes with strong traditions in academic research on population and family change and on survey methodology.
-It provides users with an accessible data source of nationally comparative surveys and contextual data which significantly improves the knowledge base for social science and policymaking in Europe and developed countries elsewhere.
-The GGP surveys focus on intergenerational and gender relations between people, expressed in care arrangements and the organization of paid and unpaid work.
+It provides users with an open-access data source of nationally comparative surveys and contextual data.
+The GGP surveys focus on inter-generational and gender relations between people, expressed in care arrangements and the organization of paid and unpaid work.
+These features significantly improve the knowledge base for social science and policymaking in Europe and other developed countries.
 Crucial to understanding behaviours across the life course is the longitudinal panel design of the GGP surveys.
-The contextual database provides information on variations in context over time and across regions that are believed to have an impact on relationships between genders and generations.
+The contextual database provides information on variations in context over time through more than 100 indicators from 60 countries in multiple regions as these are believed to have an impact on relationships between genders and generations.

 In an increasingly globalized world, Europe faces major social, economic, cultural and technological challenges.
 In Europe 2020, the European Union develops a strategy “to help us come out stronger from the crisis and turn the EU into a smart, sustainable and inclusive economy delivering high levels of employment, productivity and social cohesion”.
 To realize the smart, sustainable and inclusive growth that the EU envisages, the human capital of Europe’s populations is the continent’s largest asset.